If you own a gun, prevent accidental injuries by following these safety practicesPosted: October 25, 2021

+In 2019, death by firearm became the leading cause of death for American children and teenagers.
 Half of all unintentional shootings are committed by children and teenagers.
-So far in 2020, there have been at least 257 unintentional shootings by children, resulting in 106 deaths and 158 injuries.
+So far in 2021, there have been at least 284 unintentional shootings by children, resulting in 116 deaths and 183 injuries nationally.

-> Gun violence has a devastating impact on children in America – 40 percent of child gun deaths are suicides and over 80 percent of children under the age of 18 who died by gun suicide used a gun belonging to a parent or relative.
+Gun violence has a devastating impact on children in America – Nearly 60 percent of child and teen gun deaths are suicides and over 80 percent of children under the age of 18 who died by gun suicide used a gun belonging to a parent or relative.

-> If you do have a gun in your home, follow these important tips to prevent accidental injuries.
+If you do have a gun in your home, follow these important tips to prevent accidental injuries.
 Keep kids from accessing firearms by storing ammunition and firearms separately, keeping guns unloaded and locked away, and ensuring that both are safely out of reach.

 Safe Kids Mid-South, led by Le Bonheur Children’s, offers these important gun safety tips: